inr-kit/twps/docs/source/how_to_use.rst

 .. [#] http://docs.python.org/install/index.html.

-The TSP package provides the script called ``ppp.py``.
+The TSP package provides script ``ppp.py``.
 During the installation process, the script will be copied into the directory where the Python interpreter is installed (under Windows it can be something like ``c:\Python27\Scripts``) and thus will be available at the command prompt.
 The